jcunanan05/100-days-of-code/logs/r3-log.md

 - Revising my portfolio site!
 Tried gatsby, but ended up in nextJS
 - Reading Eloquent JS again.
 - Planning to help our pastor with his mailchimp account.

+### R3D61 12/9
+- Make some modifications on my porfolio site.
+Made a banner, mixed thoughts on how to do it.
+- Figuring out my calculator on how will I do it. =))